ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Ref. channel segmentation end name or path

   Last part of the file name or full path of the file containing the segmentation mask of the reference channel.

+  If you use this parameter, spotMAX will ignore the parameters :confval:`Ref. channel segmentation method` and :confval:`Segment reference channel`.

-See the parameter **Reference channel end name or path** for more details about the reference channel.
+  See the parameter :confval:`Reference channel end name or path` for more details about the reference channel.

-  Provide a file name here when you are performing the segmentation of the reference channel externally to spotMAX.
+  Use this parameter if you already have the reference channel segmented with an external software.

+  File formats supported: ``.tif``, ``.tiff``, ``.h5``, ``.npz``, or ``.npy``.

   :type: string
   :default: ``''``